Agentforce is here, bringing AI-driven automation to Salesforce and transforming workflows with intelligent, autonomous agents.

 Actions sit within topics as the authorized tasks agents can perform to fulfill their instructions.
 While instructions guide an agent’s approach, actions enable the execution, empowering agents to complete specific, pre-approved tasks aligned with each topic.

-These tasks can include updating records, sending personalized promotions to customers, and connecting with APIs to pull in data or trigger actions across integrated platforms.
+These tasks include updating records, sending personalized promotions to customers, and connecting with APIs to pull in data or trigger actions across integrated platforms.

-Since Agentforce lives within Salesforce, agents can also leverage platform tools you’re already familiar with like Salesforce Flows, APEX code, and prompt templates.
+Since Agentforce lives within Salesforce, agents can leverage platform tools you’re already familiar with like Salesforce Flows, APEX code, and prompt templates.
 This makes it easy for any Salesforce user to build and customize actions directly within existing workflows.

 Let’s return to the example of a customer wanting to add an item to a pre-existing order.